 8. “No one has ever gone there before.”

-There are points in product development, research, writing or even life where, as in the ascent, “No one has ever gone there before.”
+There are points in product development, research, writing, or even life where, as in the ascent, “No one has ever gone there before.”
 No one has ever done this.

 In this case, a straight-up climb towered over the two, a real threat for the summit.
 “Sir Ed took the gamble with ‘What the hell, I’m gonna go for it.'”
-He had to climb rock where the ice was frozen so his crampons held.
+He had to climb rock where the ice was frozen, so his crampons held.
 “I was scared stiff,” and rightfully so.

-His son said, “Dad was not really enjoying the conditions,” with a great understatement of that cliff-climb, “You know, if he was back in the Southern Alps, he’d probably turn around and try it another day.”
+His son said, “Dad was not really enjoying the conditions,” with a vast understatement of that cliff-climb, “You know, if he was back in the Southern Alps, he’d probably turn around and try it another day.”
 Surmounting that problem, they then climbed one hummock only to find another, then another, yet another.
 Finally… the summit.
 But the reward captured more than two people at the top.
 “The idea… is a quest, a romantic quest.”
 That a struggle, ranking with the toughest adventures in history, exudes romanticism.
 It places these conquests on a higher level, a different plane than the person on the street ever imagines.